 Analyzing RNA on an Agarose Gel Under RNase Free Environment

-(I learned this protocol when I was doing my postdo cat Rao’s lab at UC Riverside.
-I think you will find this is a useful protocol when you cannot access a bioanlyzer or when your RNA is concentrated enough to be detected by a dye (EtBr or Sybr green in gel).
+This protocol may be useful when you cannot access a bioanlyzer or when your RNA is concentrated enough to be detected by a dye (EtBr or Sybr green in gel).

 - Make RNase free solutions for Agarose gel electrophoresis.